Home Machine Tool Archive Machine Tools For Sale & Wanted

 Available over the years in three types the headstock spindle changed thus: early ones, until some point in the 1920s, accepted 4NS collets with a maximum through capacity of 5/8".
 Later machines were offered with the option of what was to become the very popular 5C collet (in which latter case the maximum capacity increased to 1

 1/16-inch) and finally, when V-belt drive was offered, the 5C spindle was adapted to become what the makers called the Type PV-5C.
+In the latter configuration the maximum through-spindle collet capacity was 1" (limited by the size of the drawbar) with the collet able to hold a maximum of 11/8" in its bore.
 In all cases the spindle ran in massive phosphor-bronze bearings, which were fully adjustable for wear, with the edge of the drive pulley carrying a ring of 60 indexing holes.
 Maximum speed varied slightly over the years with the 4NS able to run to 1600 r.p.m., the 5C to 1295 r.p.m. and the PV-5C to 1500 r.p.m.

 An entirely conventional backgear assembly was fitted, with engagement on an eccentric shaft, though there were differences in the arrangement on early and late models: lathes have been found with both 16DP and 18DP gears and headstock spindles carrying gears of 90 & 27 teeth or 90 & 38 teeth and backgears with 78 & 27 teeth or 68 & 27 teeth; all gears, as was common at the time, had a 14.5º pressure angle.
 The differences in the gearing arrangements on the headstock may be accounted for by the need to include a V rather than flat-belt pulley drive system - as well as on-going refinements to the mechanical specification.

-The drive from headstock spindle to leadscrew was unusual: instead of a tumble reverse mechanism the Rivett employed a large gear, keyed to the spindle, that could be slid (by grasping a knurled ring on its outboard flange), into any one of three positions.
+Instead of a tumble-reverse mechanism to control the direction of the drive from headstock spindle to leadscrew, the 608 used a large gear, keyed to the spindle, that could be slid (by grasping a knurled ring on its outboard flange), into any one of three positions.
 Pushing the ring and gear to the right engaged a small intermediate gear that, driving through the gearbox or changewheels, caused the carriage to move towards the tailstock.
 In the gear's central position the drive was out of mesh and the carriage stopped whilst, logically enough, moving the gear to its left-hand position caused the carriage to move to the left, towards the headstock.

-The 608 pictures below are all reasonably high-resolution images from the maker's catalog and take a little time to load; reproductions of this particularly fine publication are available.
-More catalog pictures can be seen here
+The 608 pictures below are all reasonably high-resolution images from the maker's catalog and may take a little time to load; reproductions of this particularly fine publication are available

 C